-Wongu University of Oriental Medicine and its following program are accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM): Master of Acupuncture with a Chinese Herbal Medicine Specialization.
-The program listed above may offer courses via distance education.
-ACAHM does not accredit any programs at the undergraduate/bachelor level.
-Accreditation status and notes may be viewed on the ACAHM Directory: https://acahm.org/directory-menu/directory/.
+Wongu University of Oriental Medicine and its master's-level program in Oriental medicine (MSOM) are accredited by the Accreditation Commission for Acupuncture and Herbal Medicine (ACAHM).
+Institution/program accreditation history, notes, and dates of review may be viewed at: http:// acaom. org/directory-menu/directory/